ctm/Bataan-Memorial-Death-March/README.md

 a 130bpm heart rate with a 31.5# pack as part of a plan to slowly get back into running on Wednesdays with a 40# pack.

-I've logged all my pack runs since then, building my base.
-On November 14th my _serious_ training starts.
+I've logged _all_ my pack runs (and some other activities) since then, and built a formidable base.
+On November 14th I started my _serious_ training.

 ### Completed